 First Offense:

 Parent notification and student will be enrolled in an approved drug awareness program at the parents’ expense.
 A certificate of completion from the program must be submitted.
 The student will be tested in all remaining drug tests for the remainder of the school year.
-No practices or contests will be missed if immediately enrolled in an approved drug awareness program.
+The pupil will be removed from athletics, clubs, etc. for the next two (2) extra-curricular activities of KHSAA sanctioned events, as well as have his/her parking permit revoked for a minimum period of five (5) school days/five (5) school events (whichever is relevant).

 SECOND MODIFICATION SUGGESTION---